This expression may alienate introverts, preventing them from getting the help they need in trying times.

 “Let me know how I can help.”
 “Just reach out whenever you want.”
 “I’m just a phone call away.”

 For a lot of people, these expressions of care are a great way to show support.
-But for many introverts, they’re not enough.
+But for some introverts, they’re not enough.
 At worst, they alienate introverts, preventing them from getting the help they need in trying times.
 If you’re an extrovert trying to reach your introverted friend, it’s important to understand the best ways to care for us “quiet” personality types.

 Think about personality types like house plants.
 Your succulents need to be cared for just as much as their leafier cousins, but you wouldn’t give a philodendron the same treatment as a cactus.
 Introverts need care and support from their friends just as cacti need water and sunlight, but you have to know the best way to provide those resources without flooding or neglecting them.